Tolar-HashNET/tolar-gateway/README.md

 # Changelog

+## v1.3

+1. *Number types* - balance, value (amount), gas, gasPrice, nonce, gasUsed and gasRefunded are now all parsed and returned as Strings (compatibility with web3js and big numbers)
+2. *Hackish endpoints removal* - removed `tol_getBalanceString` and `tol_getLatestBalanceString` methods since all needed number format are now returned as Strings

 ## v1.2

 1. *Transaction objects data encoding* - Updated encoding to/from hex for `data` field in the Transaction objects - needed for Contract interaction